beckelmw/excerpts/how/new-excerpt.md

 title: Creating a new excerpt
 ---

-I've come up with a couple of ways to create new excerpt.
+I've come up with severalways to create new excerpt.
 Check them out below.

 ## Creating via nodejs